-8.3 Wholesale Treated Customers
+9.3 Wholesale Treated Customers

-All DSWSC wholesale treated water customers are required to develop and formally adopt drought contingency plans for their own systems in accordance with Title 30 Texas Administrative Code Sections 288.20 and 288.22.
-The water supply triggers, and target reduction goals, must be consistent with the LCRA DCP.
-In addition, the measures of this plan must be at least as stringent as the drought response measures required by DSWSC for its retail customers.
-Wholesale treated water customers must include in their wholesale water supply contracts the requirement that each successive wholesale customer develop and formally adopt a drought contingency plan, consistent with the LCRA DCP.
+All DSWSC wholesale treated water customers are required to develop and formally adopt DCP for their own systems in accordance with Title 30 Texas Administrative Code Sections 288.20 and 288.22.
+The water supply triggers, and target reduction goals must be consistent with the LCRA DCP.
+In addition, the measures of this DCP must be at least as stringent as the drought response measures required by DSWSC for its retail customers.
+Wholesale treated water customers must include in their wholesale water supply contracts the requirement that each successive wholesale customer develop and formally adopt a DCP, consistent with the LCRA DCP.